ErikHedaker/user-movable-media-downloader/docs/DEV.md

 >
 > ### Executing the Main.ps1 PowerShell file in the terminal, skipping the Batch file entirely
 > Do the following steps:
->> Starting from where the previous option left off, in the same terminal enter the following code ``powershell -ExecutionPolicy Bypass -File .\src\main.ps1 -ProjectRoot %cd%``
+>> Starting from where the previous option left off, in the same terminal enter the following code:
+>> ``powershell -ExecutionPolicy Bypass -File .\src\main.ps1 -ProjectRoot %cd%``